shaps987/RoboArm/readme_needs_to_be_updated.md

   - The positive terminal is connected to a **10A slow-blow fuse**, chosen because the combined input current for the buck converters is ~7A, allowing for surges.
   - Powers two buck converters:
     - **Buck Converter #1 (5V)**:
-      - Supplies the Raspberry Pi Zero, PCA9685, and logic inputs of both L298Ns.
+      - Supplies the Raspberry Pi Pico, PCA9685, and logic inputs of both L298Ns.
       - Protected by a **5A slow-blow fuse**, chosen because the total current draw of these components is ~3.7A, with additional headroom for safety.
     - **Buck Converter #2 (7V)**:
       - Supplies the VIN inputs of both L298Ns for motor power.